kubeflow/spark-operator/docs/user-guide.md

           ...
 ```

+Note that the mutating admission webhook is needed to use this feature.
+Please refer to the [Quick Start Guide](quick-start-guide.md) on how to enable the mutating admission webhook.

 ### Adding Tolerations

 A `SparkApplication` can specify an `Tolerations` for the driver or executor pod, using the optional field `.spec.driver.tolerations` or `.spec.executor.tolerations`.
 Below is an example: